passport/www.passportjs.org/books/concepts/oauth/request-token.md

 Before the application can request authorization from the user, it must first obtain a _request token_.
 The request token identifies the authorization request.
-If the user grants access...
+If the user grants access, the application can exchange this request token for an _access token_.
+To obtain a request token, the application makes a request to the service providers's _request token URL_ (`/oauth/request_token`, in the case of Twitter):

 ```http
 POST /oauth/request_token HTTP/1.1